These are my complete notes for the various topic Introductions in Symmetric Cryptography.

 To stop Oscar from reading the message, an encryption algorithm can be established, converting the plaintext message (x) into a ciphertext message (y), and then sending it through the insecure channel.
 Oscar would only see a stream of random characters/bits as a result of the encryption.
 Bob, using a decryption function, would convert the ciphertext back into plaintext, thus completing the data transfer without interception.

-In order for Bob to not simply decrypt the ciphertext immediately using the decryption function (which should be public for reasons outlined in Rule 3), a Key only known to Alice and Bob (sent through a secure, impenetrable channel) must be used as a parameter in both the encryption and decryption functions.
+In order for Bob to not simply decrypt the ciphertext immediately using the decryption function (which, counterintuitively, should actually be made publicly available - see Rule 3), a Key only known to Alice and Bob (sent through a secure, impenetrable channel) must be used as a parameter in both the encryption and decryption functions.

 The key must be inputted into the encryption function to influence the manner in which the plaintext is encrypted into cyphertext.
 Thus, only with the key will Bob be able to decrypt the Ciphertext.
 Oscar, who doesn't know the key, will be unable to decrypt the message, even if the decryption algorithm is public.